MoraGames/dices/README.md

 A GoLang package that allows complete management, autonomous or manual, of the use of dice for games of all kinds.

 ## Installation
-First, make sure you have [GoLang](https://golang.org/doc/install) installed on your machine.<br>
+First, make sure you have [GoLang 1.16](https://golang.org/doc/install) installed on your machine.<br>
-Proceed by downloading the package with the `go get https://github.com/MoraGames/dice` command.<br>
+Proceed by downloading the package with the `go get -u github.com/MoraGames/dice` command.<br>

 ## Examples
 **1. Roll a standard 6-sides dice:** [GoPlayground]()